understories/votc/internal_thought.md

 4. **Ritualistic Elements:** Mix of mythology and real life
 5. **Out of the Box Thinking:** Generate unconventional approaches
 6. **Commonalization:** Game becomes shared resource, common good
+7. **One Question at a Time:** Always ask only one question per response to maintain focus and allow for deeper exploration

 ---